space-concordia-robotics/robotics-prototype/CONTRIBUTING.md

 ### Why do we even need guidelines in the first place?

-At the beginning, Space Concordia Robotics was small and the code base was maintained by two individuals that knew their code inside out.
-The robotics team is now growing with members of a wide range of programming experience.
+At the beginning, Space Concordia Robotics was small.
+The code base was maintained by two individuals that knew the code very well.
+The robotics team is now growing with new members of a wide range of programming experience.
 Due to the negligence of the best practices, the code became spaghetti and almost impossible to read for new members.
 It is hard to debug and to test.
 We need clean code because

 #### Clean code is easier to read